Weak and entropy physics-informed neural networks for conservation laws: Numerical Experiments

 \subsection{Compressible Euler System}

-We next consider the one-dimensional compressible Euler equations, which model the motion of an inviscid compressible fluid and constitute a prototypical system of nonlinear hyperbolic conservation laws.
+We next consider the one-dimensional compressible Euler equations, which govern the motion of an inviscid compressible fluid and constitute a prototypical system of nonlinear hyperbolic conservation laws.
 In conservative form, the system reads